gunnervj/lottery-project/README.md

 HTTP POST http://<internal-service-discovery-host>/printer/api/v1/print
 ``

-The service then takes a ticket blueprint from S3 and then imprints a QR code generate from lottery-id in the ticket blueprint.
-It then prints the ticket number in the blueprint and finally upload the image to a S3 bucket.
-Before responsding back, the service generates a s3 signed url that is valid for 15 minutes and sends the url in the response.
+The service then uses a ticket blueprint from S3 and imprints a QR code generated from lottery-id.
+It then prints the ticket number in the blueprint and finally upload the final ticket image to a S3 bucket.
+Before responding back, the service generates a s3 signed url that is valid for 15 minutes and sends the url in the response.

 ![ticket](images/lottery-ticket.png)